About Na Eng

 Na graduated from Columbia University and earned a Bachelor's degree and a Master's in International Affairs in an accelerated dual degree program.

-She is a trustee of the NAACP Foundation and has served on other nonprofit boards, including the Friends of the Saint Paul Public Library.
+She serves on the NAACP Foundation and has served on other nonprofit boards, including the Friends of the Saint Paul Public Library.
 The Fulbright program has recognized her as a distinguished alumni, and she is the first Asian American to be inducted into her high school's Hall of Fame.

 Education